laradock/laradock/README.md

 *Note 1: If you are not yet using Git for your PHP project, you can use `git clone https://github.com/Laradock/laradock.git` instead.*

-*Note 2: To keep track of your Laradock changes, between your projects and also keep Laradock updated.
-[Check this](#keep-tracking-Laradock)*
+*Note 2: To keep track of your LaraDock changes, between your projects and also keep LaraDock updated.
+[Check this](#keep-tracking-LaraDock)*

 *Note 3: In this case the folder structure will be like this:*